jackexu/useful-tips/README.md

 rm -rf ~/anaconda3
 rm -rf ~/.anaconda_backup
 ```
-3. remove from bash file
+3. remove from bash profile
 ```
 nano ~/.bash_profile
 ```
-delete following and then "control+x", then type "y", then "enter"
+delete following in the bash profile and then "control+x", then type "y", then "enter"
 ```
 # added by Anaconda3 5.2.0 installer
 export PATH="/Users/ody/anaconda3/bin:$PATH"